rf-peixoto/phishing_pot/README.md

 [![forks - Phishing Pot](https://img.shields.io/github/forks/rf-peixoto/phishing_pot?style=social)](https://github.com/rf-peixoto/phishing_pot)

-Phishing Pot is a sample collection of Phishing attacks.
-Phishing Pot is a sample collection of Phishing attacks.
+Phishing Pot is a collection of Phishing samples.
 Initially, we collected samples of emails in .eml files, later we will expand to other vectors.

 ## Contribute